 Step 1.
 Prepare the Batter

-- Pour 1/2 cup of the batter onto the hot pan (medium heat).
+- Pour a thin layer of batter onto the hot pan.

-- Once cooked through, carefully remove the injera from the pan and place it on a plate.
+- Once cooked, remove the injera from the pan.

 Tips